|Brennen Bearnes 4341a8f5c9||1 week ago|

 In practice, this means that I rely on it for

 .tmux.conf is brief, but does contain one useful

 snippet for correcting weird Esc-key behavior in Vim.

 My Vim setup was once written to be easily copied by new users.
-It's gotten a little out of hand since then.
+It's gotten a bit out of hand since then.

 .hacksrcif it exists